connervieira/Assassin/README.md

 ### ALPR Defense

-Assassin comes bundled database to detect nearby ALPR cameras, and alert the user before crossing the threshold.
+Assassin comes bundled with a database to detect nearby ALPR cameras, and alert the user before crossing the reading threshold.
 Assassin will determine the distance and direction to nearby ALPR cameras in real-time, and assign them a threat severity level.
 Assassin also comes bundled with tools to convert information from existing sources, like OpenStreetMap to further extend coverage.

 ### Autonomous Threat Defense